temporalio/temporal/docs/worker-versioning.md

 - **UNSPECIFIED:** Task reachability is not reported

 #### Caveats:
-- Task Reachability is eventually consistent; there may be a delay until it converges to the most accurate value.
-The delay should not normally increase more than a few minutes.
-The reachability status is designed in a way to take the more conservative side until it converges.
-For example, we may report REACHABLE for a minute even though the actual status is CLOSED_WORKFLOWS_ONLY, but not vice versa.
-Hence, it's safe to rely on Reachability status for shutting down old workers.
+- It's safe to rely on Reachability status for shutting down old workers.
+However, it may take a bit longer to converge due to possible delays, usually no more than a few minutes, in the status being updated.

 - Future activities who inherit their workflow's Build ID but not its Task Queue will not be accounted for reachability as server cannot know if they'll happen as they do not use